Emergency Food Supplies & Food Storage: An Overview

 Conclusion

-A well-stocked pantry should include foods with a long shelf-life.
-In times of necessity, they offer security and convenience and can help stretch a food budget.
+A well-stocked pantry should include foods with long shelf lives.
+These foods offer security and convenience and can help stretch a food budget when needed.

-We talked about a wide range of foods, including canned fruit that can survive up to five years, pemmican that can last ten years, and honey that can last forever.
+We discussed a wide range of foods, including canned fruit lasting up to five years, pemmican lasting ten years, and honey lasting forever.

-Even though they might not be the healthiest options, several foods can offer comfort and security in difficult situations.
-These foods can survive a very long period with proper rotation and storage.
+Although they might not be the healthiest options, several foods can offer comfort and security in difficult situations.
+With proper rotation and storage, these foods can survive very long.